In headshots, a facial expression itself is worth a thousand words.

 Build trust.
 Create connection.
 Boost your perceived value.

 My studio is right by Eastern Market in Washington, D.C.

 During the session, we’ll review images.
 By the end, we will have marked all the best images, and we will review your favorites together, and you’ll make your image selections.

 The final price of the experience will depend on how many images you want.
 Some clients only want one, while some want nine!
 (Each image is $65, and that includes retouching by my professional retoucher.)

-Too many headshot photographers will hang their clients out to dry.
-"Turn your shoulders that way and smile" *Click* *Click* *Click* *Click* *Click* "Which one do you want?"
+The headshot industry is flush with photographers who hang their clients out to dry.
+"Turn your shoulders that way and smile" *Click* *Click*… *Click* *Click*… *Click* *Click*

 Expression coaching from an expert headshot photographer is an interactive experience.
-Engaging expressions come from engaging headshot sessions when there is a mutual effort to work as a team.
-It's not about taking 200 pictures; it's all about the coaching.
+Engaging expressions come from engaging sessions when photographer and client are collaborating.
+It's not about taking 200 pictures; it's all about teamwork.

 Make a better first impression, get more opportunities, meet more professionals, make better connections in your career, and get more business.

 Located on Capitol Hill, my beautiful studio is three blocks from Eastern Market Metro (Blue, Silver, and Orange).

 Headshots work for us or against us, building or diminishing trust.